-The Need to Validate Exogenous Shocks: Shareholder Derivative Litigation, Universal Demand Laws and Financial Reporting Decisions
+The Need to Validate Exogenous Shocks: Shareholder Derivative Litigation, Universal Demand Laws and Firm Behavior

-Keywords: Derivative Litigation, Universal Demand, Securities Class Actions, Litigation Risk, Financial Reporting
+Keywords: Derivative Litigation; Universal Demand, Securities Class Actions, Litigation Risk, Financial Reporting, Compensation, Corporate Governance

 JEL Classification: K22; K41; M41

 Suggested Citation: Suggested Citation